Multi-height analysis of rational points of toric varieties: Terminology and the precise statement

-To an edge $\rho \in \Sigma(1)$, we associate the $T$-invariant divisor $D_{\rho}$.
-Recall that We write the natural map which associates to a $T$-invariant divisor $D$ the class of the associated line bundle in $\Pic(X)$ which we write $[D] = \pi(D)$.

-We denote by $N = X_*(T)$ the group of subgroups of one parameters of $T$ and by $M = X^*(T)$ its dual, the group of characters of $T$.
+We write the natural map which associates to a $T$-invariant divisor $D$ the class of the associated line bundle in $\Pic(X)$ which we write $[D] = \pi(D)$.
+Recall that We denote by $N = X_*(T)$ the 1-parameter subgroups of $T$ and by $M = X^*(T)$ its dual, the group of characters of $T$.

 \end{Notations}